 An air quality complaint is a formal complaint about a nuisance or annoyance concerning emissions of air contaminants including smoke, dust, and odors.

-When an air quality problem is observed at a stationary source (business, government or military), you may report the problem to APCD by calling us at 858-586-2650, or submitting the Air Quality Complaint Form to email@example.com, or via the Tell Us Now mobile app.
+When an air quality problem is observed at a stationary source (business, government or military), you may report the problem to APCD by calling us at 858-586-2650, emailing email@example.com, or via the mobile app.

 You will need to provide the following information:

 Complaint information is forwarded to a District inspector; as soon as possible; for investigation and resolution.
 However, complaints received outside of normal business hours may be dispatched to an inspector the next business day.